 Santa Maria, Spanish for “St. Mary”, is located approximately 65 miles northwest of Santa Barbara.
 It is most notable for its wine industry and Santa Maria-style barbecue.
 The weather is a cool Mediterranean climate which is mostly sunny with an occasional ocean breeze.
 Santa Maria-style barbecue is a culinary tradition that started in the Santa Maria Valley in Santa Barbara County on the Central Coast of California.
 Santa Maria-style barbecue uses beef tri-tip, seasoned with black pepper, salt, and garlic before grilling over coals of native "red oak" wood.
 The Santa Maria Valley is one of the nation’s largest wine-producing regions known as Santa Barbara Wine Country.

 The town of Templeton is located five miles to the north of Atascadero and five miles to the south of Paso Robles.
 It is known for good schools and as a bedroom community for San Luis Obispo.
 With a Mediterranean climate characterized by mild winters and hot summers, the area usually has low humidity and a short rainy season from November to March.
-The economy is driven by local agriculture, ranching and most significantly by medical care and the Twin Cities Hospital.
-There is a quaint downtown business district area along Main Street that features local shops and restaurants.
+The economy is driven by local agriculture, ranching, and, most significantly, medical care and the Twin Cities Hospital.
+A quaint downtown business district along Main Street features local shops and restaurants.
 You’ll also find numerous wineries and breweries to explore and enjoy!
 Visit the Templeton Chamber of Commerce for more information!